node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-RUN.md

 This document covers deeper info and more complex use cases.

-We will assume that `nodecpp-checker` and `nodecpp-safe-library` tools are already built and in the PATH.
+We will assume that `nodecpp-checker` and `nodecpp-safe-library` tools are already built and in the `PATH`.
-If not, take a look at [CHECKER-BUILD.md](CHECKER-BUILD.md).

 Safe library database